Umm al-Qamari Islands

 Umm al-Qamari Islands in Saudi Arabia is a national nature reserve managed by the Saudi Wildlife Authority.

 Overview

-Umm al-Qamari islands are located north to Alqunfutha, a city on the coast of the Red sea.
+Umm al-Qamari islands are located south of Alqunfutha, a city on the coast of the Red sea.
 It has an area of 4.03 km².
 The islands were listed as a protected area in 1977 to be the first protected area in Saudi Arabia.

 Birdlife

-The reserve is home to a variety of birdlife, mostly Collared doves and Turtle doves for which the islands were named.
+The reserve is home to a variety of birdlife, mostly collared doves and turtle doves for which the islands were named.
 There are other birds breed and live in the islands such as Herons, Pelicans, Gulls and Osprey.